nazunalika/linux-guide-and-hints/source/el/sysadmin.rst

 2) Create two VM's to run DHCP for HA and create two standalone BIND servers as master/slave
 3) Use your hypervisor to host DHCP and BIND (not recommended)

 It would be sensible to do "1", if you do "2", you at least get more exposure to how zone files are created and the like.
+For ease of use, **we recommend choosing option 1.**

 Also, it is possible to allow cobbler handle DHCP and DNS or integrate directly into DNS such as making changes, but this is outside the scope of this write up.